yext/search-ui-react/etc/answers-react-components.api.md

     paginateAllOnNoResults?: boolean;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@yext/answers-react-components" does not have an export "Filters"
 //
 // @public
-function RangeInput(props: RangeInputProps): JSX.Element | null;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-interface RangeInputCssClasses {
+export interface RangeInputCssClasses {
     // (undocumented)
     applyButton?: string;
     // (undocumented)